Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/api/fabric_methods.rst

 Save the state of objects to a checkpoint file.
 Replaces all occurrences of ``torch.save(...)`` in your code.
-Fabric will take care of handling the saving part correctly, no matter if you are running a single device, multi-devices or multi-nodes.
+Fabric will handle the saving part correctly, whether running a single device, multi-devices, or multi-nodes.

 .. code-block:: python